mgiambalvo/blocking-proxy/README.md

 # TODO

- - Fix ng2 e2e tests
- - set up travis
- - pass the address to the webdriver server on the commandline
+ - read options from config file
- - configuration via file
+ - wait function from config file
  - custom commands to change behavior on the fly
   - enable/disable stability
   - change the stability function